 Rumi became way more than a disciple of Shams, he also developed a close and deep friendship with this man.
 From an accomplished jurist and scholar, he turned into an ascetic in quest of the divine love under the instruction of Shams until the first leave of Shams that made Rumi moan from the pain of separation.

 From that moment, Rumi decided to dedicate the rest of his life to writing poets and worshipping.
 He wrote his masterpiece, "Mathnawi" (Masnavi in Farsi), a six-volume poem of mystical poetry, considered as the Persian Quran by some Sufis.
 He also wrote the "Divan-e Shams-e Tabrizi", a collection of poems containing more than 40000 verses, inspired by the teaching, the loss, and the love of his dear friend.
-It contains so many famous "ghazals", odes, and "Rubaiyat", four-line quatrains; a unique and famous piece of poetry which forever unites Rumi and Shams far beyond earthen essence.
+It contains so many famous "ghazals", odes, and "Rubaiyat", four-line quatrains; a unique and famous piece of poetry that forever unites Rumi and Shams far beyond earthen essence.

 Rumi's poetry is full of symbols and invites the reader to contemplation, in his quest for finding God's love.
 The images in his poems are meant to convey an illuminating beauty, which reflects the light of God everywhere.